jooby-project/jooby/doc/index.md

 ```java
 post("/", () -> "hey jooby");
 ```

-And of course if you want or need to listen to every HTTP method:
+or need to listen to any HTTP method:

 ```java
 use("*", "/", () -> "hey jooby");